Mature Masculine

 The Feel of Agape

-When agape is present, you feel full rather than empty, relaxed rather than grasping.
-There's warmth in your chest that doesn't depend on being appreciated or acknowledged by others for validation.
+When Agape is present, we feel full rather than empty, relaxed rather than grasping.
+There's warmth in the chest that doesn't depend on being appreciated or acknowledged by others for validation.

 Agape has patience built in naturally.
-You're not rushing toward results or outcomes.
-You can sit with someone's pain or an unresolved situation without collapsing into urgency or the need to fix everything immediately.
+We're not rushing toward results or outcomes.
+We can sit with someone's pain or an unresolved situation without collapsing into urgency or the need to fix everything immediately.

 There's also a quality of clear seeing that emerges.
-When you love unconditionally, you notice what's good in people, what's trying to emerge beneath their defenses and protective patterns.
-When you're not calculating returns, you see more clearly what actually serves their highest good.
+When we love unconditionally, we notice what's good in people, what's trying to emerge beneath their defenses and protective patterns.
+When we're not calculating returns and we align ourselves with love, we can see more clearly what actually serves the highest good.

 The Shadows of Agape